-UK government condemns 'irresponsible' English five-day doctor strike
+UK government condemns 'irresponsible' English 5-day doctor strike

-LONDON British Health Secretary Jeremy Hunt on Thursday condemned as "totally irresponsible" a plan by English junior doctors to hold a five-day strike after the industry's trade union escalated a long-running dispute with the government.
+LONDON (Reuters) - British Health Secretary Jeremy Hunt on Thursday condemned as "totally irresponsible" a plan by junior doctors in England to hold a five-day strike after the industry's trade union escalated a long-running dispute with the government.

 The British Medical Association (BMA) trade union on Wednesday backed plans for a full walkout of junior doctors from 0700 GMT to 1600 GMT for five days from Sept.
 12, the longest in the near 70-year history of the National Health Service.